Home About

 The inference algorithm which we will now introduce is a variant of recursive Bayes estimation [10] that also uses a Monte Carlo kind of Expectation-Maximisation to sample new simulation parameters — see [11], [12] and also [13].
 The main idea is use some approximation for the conditional density of \(P_{({\sf t}+1){\sf t}}(z\vert X',{\sf Y})\), use this approximation to sample new values for \(z\) as time progresses forward (i.e., the ‘Maximisation’ step which is actually more of a Monte Carlo sampling/exploration) and update the \(P_{({\sf t}+1){\sf t}}(z\vert X',{\sf Y})\) approximation as new data is received using the discounted distribution ansatz and one of our data comparison objectives (i.e., the ‘Expectation’ step).
 Readers with some machine learning experience may be familiar with the classic exploration vs exploitation tradeoffs within this proposed inference framework.
 These are issues are likely to arise regardless of the algorithm we choose.

 There are a number of choices we could make for approximating the density of \(P_{({\sf t}+1){\sf t}}(z\vert X',{\sf Y})\) such that we are able to both update its shape with the arrival of new data as well as sample new values from it — in both cases being able to incorporate the discounted distribution ansatz into the model.
 The simplest would be to estimate this distribution through just its mean and covariance statistics, updating them through standard objective-weighted estimation and sampling new values with a Gaussian shape approximation; and this is the implementation we shall focus on in this article.
 Note, however, that applying Gaussian processes or neural networks (e.g., via some amortized inference mechanism [14]) or generalising the sampling step to a sequential Monte Carlo/particle filter [15] in this situation could yield much more accurate approximations, especially if the distribution is multi-modal.
-In the case of particle filtering, we could perform Sequential Importance Resampling (SIR) using a kernel-smoothed approximation of the distribution which takes the form

 Before we discuss how we will implement the online inference algorithm within the stochadex simulation engine, we need to consider a necessary extension to the latter which will allow us to run a fixed number of steps of an ‘embedded simulation’ for each step of a broader simulation run.
 The easiest way to do this is to implement a new kind of embedded simulation iteration, which takes the same inputs as any other iteration in the engine, and outputs the combined end state of the simulation within as its iteration output.
 We have illustrated this idea in a rough schematic below.